 You can’t curate content on your own.

 To give each piece of content you curate the attention it deserves, you need a little help.
 This help comes in the form of widely available content tools.
-Today, numerous tools are available at your disposal to ensure you quickly and effectively curate content that’s fashioned to your audience.
+Today, numerous content curation tools are available at your disposal to ensure you quickly and effectively curate content that’s fashioned to your audience.

 The tool you need depends on your audience, the types and amount of resources you want to scan and the publishing platforms you use.
 Some of the tools I use regularly include: